-I enjoy doing custom work and this page will show some of the pedals that I have done over the years.
-If you are interested in anything like the pedals below feel free to contact me!
+I used to enjoy doing custom work and this page will show some of the pedals that I have built over the years.

 The Rampage Menace Spitting Out Fire is one of my all time favorite builds.
 It’s basically a Lady Stardust with a fixed wah and a Ranger attached.
 There is a youtube review of it here.
 I actually think that the review does not quite do the pedal justice.
 This thing is really over the top!
 I built it for a customer in Japan.